zowe/docs-site/docs/user-guide/k8s-using.md

 * `kubectl logs -n zowe <podid>` will show you the terminal output of a particular pod, with `-f` allowing you to keep the logs open as new messages are added.
 * `kubectl get nodes -n zowe -owide` will tell you more about the environment you're running.

-## Stopping, pausing, or removing Zowe containers
+## Stopping, pausing or removing Zowe containers

 To temporarily stop a component, locate the `Deployment` component and scale down to `0`.
 For example, if you want to stop the `jobs-api` container, run this command: